alanwatsonforster/glass/docs/src/usermanual/map.md

 *The Speed of Heat* came with six map sheets, labeled A1, A2, B1, B2, C1, and C2.
 Rick Barber designed the sheets for Clash of Arms.
 These second-generation sheets are smaller than the first-generation map sheets, being 15 hexes high and 20 hexes wide (5.0 by 5.8 miles).

 The design is recognizable as a development of the GDW style.
-The lowest terrain is shown in light green and the first level of hills in brown, but a second level of hills is added in a medium green.
+The lowest terrain is shown in light green and the first level of lowlands in brown, but a second level of lowlands is added in a medium green.
 These maps have a lot more texture, for example, in the farmland, rivers, forests, and buildings.
 Villages, towns, and cities no longer seem to have distinct representations.

 All the sheets show terrain.
 As befitting its subject, the urban area and river in map sheet A2 represent Hanoi and the Red River.